Liparis angustilabris

-Liparis angustilabris, commonly known as the twisted sphinx orchid, is a plant in the orchid family and is endemic to northern Queensland.
+Liparis angustilabris, commonly known as twisted sphinx orchid, is a plant in the orchid family and is endemic to northern Queensland.
 It is an epiphytic or lithophytic orchid with tapered pseudobulbs, each with a single linear leaf and up to thirty five pale green to yellowish flowers that have twisted sepals and petals.
 This orchid grows on trees and rocks in tropical North Queensland.

 Description

 Liparis angustilabris is an epiphytic or lithophytic herb with crowded, tapered pseudobulbs 300-600 mm, about 20 mm wide and covered with leaf like bracts when young.
 Each pseudobulb has a single linear leaf 150-250 mm, 10-15 mm wide.
 Between fifteen and thirty five pale green to yellowish flowers, 6-8 mm long and 2-3 mm wide are borne on an often arching flowering stem 150-250 mm long.
 The sepals and petals curve backwards towards the ovary and are about 5-6 mm long and about 2 mm wide.
 The labellum is 5-6 mm long and about 3 mm wide with two ridges on its midline.
 Flowering occurs between March and July.